andreacfm/active_metadata/README.md

 * Method models/Watcher.notify_changes: it should be better ti get the list of user in one shot to load them from the SQL Database in one shot and not for every watcher
 * the inbox now contains just one object and it should contain a number of alerts

+*   def notify_changes(matched_label, values, model_class, model_id) should not present
+	model_class and model_id as parameters but it should take it from a common reference